pmbrent/Ready/README.md

 [Details][phase-six]

-### Phase 7: Comments (1 day)
+### Phase 7: Refactoring and CSS (1 day)

-Users will be able to comment on reviews made by other users.
+In Phase 7, the user experience will be enhanced dramatically by the implementation of more polished layouts.

 [Details][phase-seven]

-### Phase 8: CSS!
-(1 day)

-In Phase 8, the user experience will be enhanced dramatically by the implementation of more polished layouts.

-[Details][phase-eight]

 ### Bonus Features (TBD)
+- [ ] Users can like/comment on other users' ratings
 - [ ] Receive notifications of new Friends and comments
 - [ ] Set reading goals and track progress
 - [ ] Users can edit profiles and add photos